sami-badawi/godot-3d-voxel-demo-c-sharp/README.md

 Trying to keep the code as close to the GD script version as possible.
 This is meant to be a starter project for a dynamic procedural generated 3D world.
+Maybe this could be accepted as an official Godot asset / template.

 Pull requests are welcome.